 - Accelerated heart rate.

 - Abdominal pain.

-- Decreased appetite - which among chronic users can lead to malnourishment.
+- Decreased appetite - among chronic users this can lead to malnourishment.

 - Regular snorting - loss of sense of smell, nosebleeds, swallowing problems, persistent runny nose, and hoarseness.

 - Regular ingestion - severe bowel gangrene caused by a reduction in blood flow.

 - Injecting - severe allergic reactions, higher risk of blood-borne diseases, such as HIV and hepatitis.